 A Medical View

 The Atma on MutationsThe Atma believe that mutations are a manifestation of extreme internal imbalance, permanent afflictions brought on by too much imbalance for too long a time.
 Exactly what is where their theory gets muddied but the Atma Medikari try their best to assign most mutation one or two traits that they embody; tumors being wet, an extra finger being warm, in the same way as they classify all disease.
 It doesn't always make sense, but that doesn't stop them from trying.
 The Medikari advises that the best way to prevent mutations is to avoid imbalance.
 As cures or antidotes, they recommend diet and careful environmental immersions - staying wet if their mutation is "dry".
 Read more about Atma - the Science of the Balanced Body

 The Deva on MutationThe Deva theorizes that mutations are brought on when external elements infiltrate the body and grow inside of it.
 They are unnatural invasions of the human body, akin to parasites or infections - living things, not mere alterations.
 As living things, the Deva believe that mutations can be slain, either with surgery, venom, or more esoteric (and typically ineffective) methods.
 As the premier surgeons of Araea, they are more willing to deal with mutations more aggressively, believing them to have a cure just like any venom or illness.
-They haven't found it yet, but they have grown skilled at amputation and reconstructive surgery for minor or sometimes deforming mutations.
+They haven't found it yet, but they have grown skilled at amputation and reconstructive surgery for minor or deforming mutations.

 Read more about Deva - the Art of Healing

 The Exiled One group of unfortunate souls bear particular mention as it related to the topic of mutations: the Exiled.
 Forced to spend generations on the Surface, living in Blight and under malignant stars, the Exiled often showcase an impressive array of mutations.
 The longer an Exiled tribe has spent on the surface, the worse their mutations become.
 There are not many elders among the Exiled.

 Example Mutation: Minor Growing (or losing) a finger is a common example of a minor example.
 If the sufferer it lucky, it will be on her hand.
 Many chose to amputate the offending aberration, but those too poor to afford proper treatment risk infecting the wound and so many simply chose to live with it.